mHealth: Associate Professor discusses health informatics and the importance of research

-Meet Dr. Spyros Kitsiou, an Associate Professor in the department of Biomedical and Health Information Sciences, who has been teaching at the University of Illinois Chicago since 2014.
+Meet Dr. Spyros Kitsiou, an Associate Professor for the University of Illinois Chicago’s online Master of Science in Health Informatics program.
 His research, service, and teaching experiences are focused in the areas of mobile health informatics, telehealth/telemedicine, and evidence-based medicine.

 Dr. Kitsiou’s passion for research comes from the ability to explore innovative ways to address real-world clinical problems and the opportunity to advance the field through the creation of new knowledge and the development of novel tools.
 He serves as UIC’s Associate Chief Research Information Officer in the Office of the Vice Chancellor for Research, as well as the Director of the Health Innovation Lab, which brings together faculty and students from various disciplines to develop products that improve people’s lives by utilizing digital health technology.